manboubird/activator-scalding/tutorial/src/index.md

   ...
 ```

 Before we create our *dataflow*, a series of *pipes* that provide data processing, we define a values that we'll need.
-The user specifies the ngram patterb they want, such as the "% love % %" used in our *run* example.
-The `ngramsRE` takes that ngram specification and turns it into a regular expression that we need.
+The user specifies the NGram pattern they want, such as the "% love % %" used in our *run* example.
+The `ngramsRE` takes that NGram specification and turns it into a regular expression that we need.
 The "%" are converted into patterns to find any word and any runs of whitespace are generalized for all whitespace.
-Finally, we get the command line argument for the number of most frequently occurring ngrams to find, which defaults to 20 if not specified.
+Finally, we get the command line argument for the number of most frequently occurring NGrams to find, which defaults to 20 if not specified.

 ```
   ...